Characters: Sengoku Basara Date Clan

 - Determinator: According to Ieyasu, he should have been dead long before deciding to take on the entire Tokugawa army.
-And he's still standing after that.
+And he's still standing afterwards.

-- Diagonal Cut: One of his main moves.
+- Diagonal Cut: One of his favoured moves.

 Itsuki: "Your face might be scary, but really you're a good person."